Clinical Data & Patient Experiences

 Medical Disclaimer: This content is for informational purposes only.
 Consult your healthcare provider.

-Sources: FDA Prescribing Information, r/Ozempic community discussions
+Sources: FDA Prescribing Information, patient-reported experiences